gitamped/fertilize/README.md

 # fertilize
-Fertilize describes Go packages in a generic way.Use output json to generate boilerplate code and documentation with a template engine of your choice.
+Fertilize describes Go packages in a generic way.
+Use output json to generate boilerplate code and documentation with a template engine of your choice.

 # Examples
 ```